rhyst/linak-controller/README.md

 echo '{"command": "move_to", "move_to": 640}' | nc -w 1 127.0.0.1 9123
 ```

-In this mode the client will not receive any height or speed values.
+If you use the `linak-controller` command to send commands to the server then you will receive live logging back from the server, which you will not receive if you post JSON or use the TCP server.

 ## Troubleshooting